Shamlan321/SackVision/README.md

 2. If everything is installed, the script will start.

 3. Now, there are two options, you can either drop a pre-recorded video in the terminal or you can enter the camera device id for real-time processing.
 Like most of the time `0` is the     id of internal webcam and if you have an external camera attached, it would be something like `1` or `2`.
-4.:warning: Based on your camera resolution you may need to adjust the counting line to your needs.
+4. :warning: Based on your camera resolution you may need to adjust the counting line to your needs.
 5. After processing a `log.txt` will be saved which contains the total number of detections on a certain date and time.
 The output video will also be saved in the `processed` directory.

 # Features